J1D1-7398/Python-Installation-Tutorial/README.md

 # Python-Installation
-A simple tutorial on how to install Python on a Windows system.
+A tutorial on how to install Python on a Windows system.
 I will update this repo regularly when the installation process changes.

 ## **How to install python**